kyledeguzmanx/Phone-Number-Verify/README.md

-This algorithm detects the validity of a phone number.

-# Valid Phone Number Formats
+# VERIFY US PHONE NUMBERS

+## INTRODUCTION
+This is a Javascript algorithm that will verify that the provided number is a valid US phone number.
+It will be presented as a function that takes any string of characters, and it will return a boolean value that represents the results of the verification process.
+The following subsection will present valid numbers that the algorithm will accept:

+### VALID PHONE NUMBERS
-XXXXXXXXXX - 10 characters
+XXXXXXXXXX
-XXX-XXX-XXXX - 12 characters
+XXX-XXX-XXXX
-XXX-XXX-XXXX - 12 characters
+XXX-XXX-XXXX
-(XXX)XXX-XXXX - 13 characters
+(XXX)XXX-XXXX
-1 XXX XXX XXXX -14 characters
+1 XXX XXX XXXX
-1 XXX-XXX-XXXX - 14 characters
+1 XXX-XXX-XXXX
-1(XXX)XXX-XXXX - 14 characters
+1(XXX)XXX-XXXX
-1 (XXX) XXX XXXX - 16 characters
+1 (XXX) XXX XXXX

-# Other Conditions
-The number should be a US number.
-It should not accepts non-numerical symbols, except parantheses and dashes.

-# Note
-Learned Tip from this project:
-If you want text to appear on different lines, either end the line with two spaces OR write br tag.
+## TECHNOLOGY
+Javascript
+* split()
+* join()
+* every()
+* if , if else , if else if
+* for loops
+* parseInt()
+* Number.isInteger()